Williams FW44: Racing performance

 At the first round of the season in Bahrain, both Latifi and Albon were able to complete the race.
 In Saudi Arabia, both cars were involved in collisions but Albon was classified 14th due to the amount of race distance completed.
 At the third round of the season in Australia, the FW44 picked up its first point with Albon finishing in 10th.
 In Miami, Albon would finish in 9th place adding two more points to the team total.

 Ahead of the Spanish Grand Prix, Nyck De Vries took the wheel of the FW44 in FP1.
 He completed 28 laps, and was classified in 18th position ahead of regular driver Nicholas Latifi.

 At Silverstone, Albon was involved in a major incident at the first corner involving Zhou Guanyu, George Russell and Pierre Gasly.
 Zhou's Alfa Romeo flipped over the top of Albon's Williams before launching over the tyre wall into the catch fencing.
 Albon was sent to University Hospital Coventry for checks after the crash, however was released on the same day.

+Livery

+This was the first Williams car to not feature the Ayrton Senna tribute logo.
+Capito said that "the decision was that we want to move on in the future".